house-of-giants/wp-block-docs/README.md

 ## Acknowledgments

-- **WordPress Community**: For creating the amazing Gutenberg editor
 - **Full Site Editing**: [fullsiteediting.com](https://fullsiteediting.com/) for invaluable FSE resources
-- **WordPress.org**: For the official documentation foundation
 - **Contributors**: All the developers who help improve this documentation

 ---

 **[Visit wpblockdocs.com →](https://wpblockdocs.com)**

-_Built with ❤️ for the WordPress community_